The Movie Waffler New to Netflix - TÁR | The Movie Waffler

 TÁR review

-Things begin to take an eerie turn with the arrival of Olga (Sophie Kauer), a pretty young Russian cellist whom Tár takes an immediate shine to.
+Things begin to take an eerie turn with the arrival of Olga (Sophie Kauer), a pretty young Russian cellist to whom Tár takes an immediate shine.
 Olga arrives just at the point that Krista's suicide is revealed, and she's initially filmed as though a ghost glimpsed wandering half seen through rehearsal halls.
 If this were a more conventional movie you might assume Olga was a friend of Krista who has arrived to seek some form of revenge, or perhaps some sort of reincarnation, or maybe she's even Krista herself.

 But Field hasn't made a conventional movie.
 He's fashioned his film in a manner that constantly trips up the viewer.
 Just when we think we've gotten a handle on the movie and its fascinating anti-heroine, Field pulls the rug out from under us.
 Few of the questions TÁR raises are answered, making it a movie you'll be mulling over for days after viewing, and no doubt rewarding successive viewings.
 Who is specifically out to get Tár, recording her on a phone from angles that don't seem physically possible?
 How did the working class Linda Tarr rise to prominence and become Lydia Tár in the upper middle class world of classical music?
 Is a violent confrontation with a rival conductor (Mark Strong) to be taken at face value or as a product of Tár's unstable mind?
 Is there a deeper meaning to the use of Mahler's 5th beyond evoking Death in Venice, another movie about an aging homosexual pursuing younger prey?
 Looking for answers may drive you as mad as the film's protagonist.